Sbaah/SmartBrain/README.md

 # Back-End
- The back-end coudl be found at [Server/API](https://github.com/Sbaah/SmartBrain-Server-API).
+ The back-end could be found at [Server/API](https://github.com/Sbaah/SmartBrain-Server-API).

 ## Getting Started with Create React App